datasette/datasette-acl/README.md

 It sets up a dynamic group such that any actor with `{"is_staff": true}` in their JSON will be treated as a member of that group.

-`--reload` means Datasette will reload on any code changes to the plugin, `--secret 1` ensures your Datasette authentication cookies will continue to work across server restarts, and `--pdb` will open a debugger any time Datasette hits an error.
+`--reload` means Datasette will reload on any code changes to the plugin, and `--secret 1` ensures your Datasette authentication cookies will continue to work across server restarts.